rsrulloda/CS-230-Group-5/README.md

 Purpose, values, and mission: <br />
 * Make lives easier and convenient: <br />
 * To use with Facebook glasses and provide a much more interactable user interface.<br />
-* For elders, it is easier to interact with holograms than a screen on a phone. <br />
+* For elderly, it is easier to interact with holograms than a screen on a phone. <br />
 * It helps children develop their imaginations. <br />
 * for architecture, the ability to assemble and disassemble. <br />
 * Decrease in waste for the environment. <br />

 C. External opportunitest that exist <br />
 Co-marketing: <br />
-will work great with glasses type of technology, toy companies, and phone manufacturers.
+• will work great with glasses type of technology, toy companies, and phone manufacturers.
+• it will help architecture companies with making blueprints.

 Funding opportunites: <br />
 https://www.sba.gov/about-sba-navigation-structure/technology-sbirsttr <br />